Just A Single Dollar Over A Magic Threshold Triggers a Medicare Surcharge That Lasts the Entire Year

 © Highwaystarz-Photography / Getty Images

-Two retirees with similar lifestyles can pay wildly different amounts for Medicare Part B. One pays $202.90 a month.
+Two retirees with nearly identical lifestyles can end up paying vastly different amounts for Medicare Part B. One pays $202.90 a month.
 The other pays $689.90.
-The difference has nothing to do with their health, their coverage, or when they enrolled.
-It comes down entirely to a single line on their tax return from two years ago.
+The gap has nothing to do with their health, their coverage, or when they enrolled.
+It comes down entirely to a single line on a tax return filed two years ago.

 The Situation at a Glance